NVSL/QuadClass-Resources/labs/Lab02-Building-Parts-In-Eagle.md

 ## Equipment, Supplies, and Software You will Need

 1. Eagle
-2. The [starter repo](https://classroom.github.com/a/AOGppG5g) for this lab.
+2. The starter repo: for this lab: https://classroom.github.com/a/AOGppG5g.
 (Don’t clone it until the start of class, last minute changes are likely)

-## Tasks To Perform
+## Preliminaries

-Create packages, symbols, and devices for some of the electrical components listed in `PartsList.xlsx`.
-The last two column show which parts to do for the lab.
-Two parts are unmarked.
-They are provided as examples in `lbr/custom.lbr`.
-You will be able to use some packages for multiple parts.
-Combine similar parts into a single Eagle device.
-Reuse the examples however you like.

 ### Make Eagle Easier to Use